cascade-wp6/wp6_docs/README.md

 [https://cascade-wp6.github.io/wp6_docs/](https://cascade-wp6.github.io/wp6_docs/)

 ### Contribute

 If you are a member of the GitHub group *cascade-wp6*, you can simply use the Button **Edit and Contribute** to modify the content of any chapter.
-You just need to be logged in with your GitHub account.
+You just need to be logged in with your GitHub account (given that you are a registered member of WP6 on GitHub).

 You can add pages to the book by

 1. cloning the repository,
 2. adding a Markdown document and linking it in the SUMMARY.md file
-3. pushing the repository to GitHub (given that you are a registered member of WP6 on GitHub).
+3. pushing the repository to GitHub

 Please make sure that you write valid Markdown, e.g. by using a Markdown editor with live preview such as [MarkdownPad2](), [RStudio](www.rstudio.com) or [GitBook editor](https://github.com/GitbookIO/editor).
 The latter also provides a preview of the website.

+The pages will not rebuild automatically.
+This will be done manually by Flo Schneider.
+[Read more about that here](https://github.com/cascade-wp6/wp6_docs/wiki)

+### Authorship

+The text provided on these websites is collaborative work within the [CASCADE WP6 Team](introduction/team.md).
+Responsible lead author is [Florian D. Schneider](code@cascade-project.eu).

 ### License